m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 The normal behavior would be to place T4 on the queue associated with the mutex.
 However, on a multiprocessor system where things can happen in parallel, it may be the case that be the time T4 is placed on the queue, T1 has released the mutex.

 If the critical section is very short, the more efficient case for T4 is not to block, but just to spin (trying to acquire the mutex in a loop).
 If the critical section is long, it makes more sense to block (that is, be placed on a queue and retrieved at some later point in time).
-This is because it takes CPU cycles to spin, and we don’t want to burn through cycles for a long time.
+This is because it takes CPU cycles to spin, and we don't want to burn through cycles for a long time.

 Mutexes which sometimes block and sometimes spin are called **adaptive mutexes.** These only make sense on multiprocessor systems, since we only want to spin if the owner of the mutex is currently executing in parallel to us.